hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/client-stats.md

 `client-stats --validator-metrics-url=http://localhost:8081/metrics --clientstats-api-url=https://beaconcha.in/api/v1/stats/{apikey}/{machineName}`

-To collect metrics from your beacon node, also assuming that the beacon node is running on localhost:
+To collect metrics from your Agora node, also assuming that the Agora node is running on localhost:

 `client-stats --beacon-node-metrics-url=http://localhost:8080/metrics --clientstats-api-url=https://beaconcha.in/api/v1/stats/{apikey}/{machineName}`

-To collect metrics from both, also assuming that the validator and beacon node are running on localhost:
+To collect metrics from both, also assuming that the validator and Agora node are running on localhost:

 `client-stats --validator-metrics-url=http://localhost:8081/metrics --beacon-node-metrics-url=http://localhost:8080/metrics --clientstats-api-url=https://beaconcha.in/api/v1/stats/{apikey}/{machineName}`